GoogleCloudPlatform/federated-learning/README.md

 - [Distributed TensorFlow Federated training](./examples/federated-learning/tff/distributed-fl-simulation-k8s/README.md)

+You can also deploy a cross-device infrastructure by following [this README.md](./terraform/cross-device/README.md)

 ## Add another tenant

 This blueprint dynamically provisions a runtime environment for each tenant you